hapax/hapax.github.io/assets/visual-qft.md

 ### 4. Conclusion <a id="sec-4" name="sec-4"></a>

+We started with the problem of picturing vectors in very high dimensons, despite our puny dimensional constraints for direct visualization.
+We adapted familiar grade-school methods which (secretly) represent infinite-dimensional vectors, namely graphs on the Cartesian plane.

 ##### References and acknowledgments

 1. Michael Nielsen and Isaac Chuang (2000).
 "Quantum Computation and